Investors Bancorp Inc. (ISBC) Reveals an Earnings Mystery

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ISBC starting from Garibaldi James J., who sale 25,000 shares at the price of $7.79 back on Sep 10.
-After this action, Garibaldi James J. now owns 56,980 shares of Investors Bancorp Inc., valued at $194,750 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ISBC starting from Harmon John E Sr, who purchase 300 shares at the price of $14.74 back on Jun 14.
+After this action, Harmon John E Sr now owns 1,100 shares of Investors Bancorp Inc., valued at $4,422 using the latest closing price.

-Burke P. Sean, the EVP and CFO of Investors Bancorp Inc., sale 15,000 shares at $8.40 during a trade that took place back on Aug 11, which means that Burke P. Sean is holding 204,367 shares at $126,028 based on the most recent closing price.
+Garibaldi James J., the Director of Investors Bancorp Inc., sale 25,000 shares at $7.79 during a trade that took place back on Sep 10, which means that Garibaldi James J. is holding 56,980 shares at $194,750 based on the most recent closing price.

 Stock Fundamentals for ISBC